mahmoud-elmakki/mahmoud-elmakki/README.md

 - Scikit Learn

-##:Me In AI
+## Me In AI

 Founded a Data Science and Artificial intelligence Organization, named Deep Horizon.
 Which focoused on:
 - Facilitating and improving lives by developing and impelementing technological systems based on computer science, data science and AI.
 - offering products and solutions which make our clients able to exploit the power of AI and reach ulmate levels of efficiency and time investment.
 - Building a strong base, and prepare the circumstances for an all-set scientific research environment in Sudan.

-Interested in building Machine Learning Systems for production.
+- Interested in building Machine Learning Systems for production, have build couple of systems for some real life applications.

+Me In Web Development

+Building full-featured web applications, from the backend development to the user interface design.
+I love building cool shit with Django!
+It's a very neat and amazing web framework to use.

+Me as a Freelance Graphic Designer

+Once in a while I got offers for doing...
+- Social media content creation.
+- Logo / Poster / banner Dessign.
+- Video Editing.